 19. Price Beat Guarantee

 19.1.
-The quote must be in writing and assessed by a licensed plumber onsite who holds a valid ABN and is registered for GST.
+The quote must be in writing and assessed by a licensed plumber onsite who holds a valid ACN and is registered for GST.

 19.2.
 The quote must not be obtained via trade service registries such as Airtasker, hipages, Service Seeking etc.